LaMonte Wade Jr Player Props: Giants vs. Blue Jays

-On Wednesday, LaMonte Wade Jr (.356 on-base percentage in past 10 games, 54 points below season-long percentage) and the San Francisco Giants face the Toronto Blue Jays, whose starting pitcher will be Trevor Richards.
+On Thursday, LaMonte Wade Jr (batting .350 in his past 10 games) and the San Francisco Giants play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
 First pitch is at 7:07 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Blue Jays.
+In his last game, he had three hits (going 3-for-4) against the Blue Jays.

 LaMonte Wade Jr Game Info & Props vs. the Blue Jays